 The wino is making her second return to New York in less than a month, and this time it’s even more exciting because I’m actually HERE!
 While I wait for her pending arrival, it’s only natural that I’m getting a little nostalgic–and looking through photos for this post isn’t helping.
-In fact, scanning photos of our time as neighbors/co-workers/roomies/sister-wives is making me miss New York.
+In fact, scanning photos of our time as neighbors/co-workers/roomies/sister-wives has me missing Manhattan.

 Sounds weird, right?